Habbie/hello-dns/tdns/README.md

 bounds checking access methods exclusively.

 ## DNSMessageWriter
-This class creates DNS messages.
-It has a method for setting the `qname` and `qtype` of the message.
-If called, this also resets the message to its original state.
+This class creates DNS messages, and in its constructor it needs to know the name and type it is creating a message for.

 Packets are only written in order.
 So it is not possible to change the `qname` after adding a resource record.
-This is why the state resets on calling `setQuestion()`.

-Note: this should probably move to the constructor so it becomes impossible to do it wrong.
+Resource records must also be added together as RRSets, and in 'section order'.

 Internally `DNSMessageWriter` again only uses bounds checked methods for modifying its state.